cisagov/ScubaGear/baselines/exo.md

 ### Resources

-- The “Common Attachments Filter SHALL Be Enabled” section of the *Defender for Office 365 Minimum Viable Secure Configuration Baseline*.
+- The `Preset Security Policies` section of the *Defender for Office 365 Minimum Viable Secure Configuration Baseline*.

 ## 10. Malware